Johannahhh/processingproject/README.md

         frame = (frame + 1) % len(images)
         last_frame = time.time()

-'Def draw' or define draw is how we are going to paste the image in a certain spot.
+'Def draw' or define draw is how we are going to animate.
 Global frame and last frame means it'll show up on all frames.
 'Background (0)' means the background colour for the images will be black, as 0 represents black.